 One in four people in the UK will have a mental health problem at some point in their life.
 While mental health problems are very common, most are mild, tend to be short-term and can be successfully treated.
 Yet, only one in eight people with a mental health condition are receiving appropriate treatment.

 Psynergy Mental Health was founded to address this problem.
 We envision a future where everyone can be given effective interventions for mental health problems that are specific to them and can deliver both predictive and positive outcomes.
 Poor mental health not only has major long-term effects on individuals, but has major financial consequences for business.
 We aim to help relieve this burden for individuals and organisations as a whole.

 The major cost of mental health to employers

-When considering this against the number of those currently employeed within the UK, this equates to an average cost per employee of £1,652 per year, regardless if the individual is deemed to be ill.
+When considering this against the number of those currently employeed within the UK, this equates to an average cost per employee of £1652 per year, regardless of if the individual is deemed to be ill.
 The below figure shows how this can be broken down by industry, with some industries being more affected than others.

-However, there is also cause for optimism and early mental health interventions in the workplace are both highly effective and therefore have a huge potential for return on investment with an average of 5:1 return.
+However, there is also cause for optimism and early mental health interventions in the workplace are both highly effective and therefore have a huge potential for return-on-investment for businesses' bottom line, with an average of 5:1 return.
 For every £1 spent on reactive mental health support, there is a £3 return to employers.
 For every £1 spent on proactive mental health support, there is a £5 return to employers.
 For every £1 spent on organisational-wide culture and awareness raising, there is a £6 return to employers.

 Why get involved with us?